3 Games Every Treat-Loving Ragdoll Cat HAS to Have

 - your level of interaction with them

-You can experiment with different toys and routines to find out what is most appealing to your cat, but fortunately one thing that is almost universally appealing to cats is treats, and there are so many toys out there that are designed to reward kitties with dry cat food or treats.
+You can experiment with different toys and routines to find out what is most appealing to your cat.
+Still, fortunately, one thing that is almost universally appealing to cats is treats, and there are so many toys out there that are designed to reward kitties with dry cat food or treats.
 Here are a few of our favorite of these toys for treat-loving kitties:

 #1 Cat Amazing – Best Cat Toy Ever!
 Interactive Puzzle Box Game for Cats

 The Cat Amazing challenges cats to sniff and search out hidden treats or small toys.
-It has three different difficulty levels, so it is a great way to continuously challenge your cat as they improve their skills, not to mention that it is a great opportunity for you to marvel at their intelligence and learning abilities!
-The Cat Amazing sells on Amazon for $14.95.
+It has three different difficulty levels, so it is a great way to challenge your cat as they improve its skills continuously.
+It is an excellent opportunity to marvel at their intelligence and learning abilities!
+The Cat Amazing sells on Chewy.
 This is truly a great one – we have reviewed it – and you can see our video below.